5

 Do Not Allow/Heavily Restrict Public Sharing

-Be honest: when was the last time you saw an organization’s Google Drive file that really, truly needed to be shared publicly so that “anyone with the link can view”?
+Be honest: when was the last time you saw a Google Drive file that really, truly needed to be shared publicly so that “anyone with the link can view”?

-I can count on one hand the files l’ve seen that match that description.
-They were all spreadsheet templates that the organization in question was providing as a public service.
+I can count on one hand the files l’ve seen that match that description: they were all public facing spreadsheet templates that the organization was providing as a public service.

 Convenient?
 Definitely.